Small Ensemble-based Data Assimilation: A Machine Learning-Enhanced Data Assimilation Method with Limited Ensemble Size: Numerical Experiments and Results

-To build FCNNs predicting the correction terms for Lorenz-63 and Lorenz-96, we use the rectified linear unit (ReLU) as the activation function and mean squared error (MSE) as the loss function, and the detailed configuration of other hyperparameters is shown in Tab.~\ref{tab:parameters}.
+To generate the datasets needed to build FCNN, we perform the traditional EnKF-based simulations (i.e. without FCNN) with $\mathcal{N}$ and $\mathfrak{N}$.
+Then the results are divided into training, validation, and test sets with a ratio of $70:15:15$.
+Here we set $\mathcal{N}=100$, with which the analysis results can accurately approximate the truth (see Fig.~\ref{L63state_xyz8dt}).
+In the training process, we use the rectified linear unit (ReLU) as the activation function and mean squared error (MSE) as the loss function, and the detailed configuration of other hyperparameters is shown in Tab.~\ref{tab:parameters}.

-Figures~\ref{fig:L63time}-\ref{fig:L96time} present the results of $\bar{\boldsymbol{s}}^{\mathfrak{N}}_{a}$ produced by the EnKF-FCNN algorithm in comparison with $\bar{\boldsymbol{s}}^{\mathcal{N}}_{a}$ given by the traditional EnKF, for Lorenz-63 and Lorenz-96, respectively.
-It can be found that for Lorenz-63, with the FCNN-based correction term, $\bar{\boldsymbol{s}}^{\mathfrak{N}}_{a}$ can always closely follow $\bar{\boldsymbol{s}}^{\mathcal{N}}_{a}$, which indicates that the proposed EnKF-FCNN algorithm can effectively ameliorate the filter divergence issue suffered by the traditional EnKF in the scenario with a limited ensemble size.
-In terms of the Lorenz-96 system, the proposed EnKF-FCNN can also remedy the analysis results given by $\mathfrak{N}$ substantially, although the overall performance is inferior to that in the case with Lorenz-63 system to some extent.
-This degraded performance is likely due to the Lorenz-96 system's higher nonlinearity and dimensionality, which may lead to a more complex relationship between the input and output.
-Although it is possible to address this issue through hyperparameter optimization, the objective and scope of this paper are specifically to demonstrate the potential of machine learning methods to aid DA.
-Therefore, a comprehensive analysis of hyperparameter impacts is not undertaken here.
+We first perform a benchmark numerical experiment with $\mathfrak{N}=3$, DA interval $T_{\text{DA}}=0.08~\text{MTU}$, and all three variables observed.
+As shown in Fig.~\ref{L63state_xyz8dt}, the analysis results produced by the traditional EnKF for the benchmark case show significant discrepancies from the truth.
+Then at each analysis step, we add the FCNN-based correction term.
+Fig.~\ref{L63time_xyz8dt} presents the results of $\bar{\boldsymbol{s}}^{\mathfrak{N}}_{a}$ produced by the EnKF-FCNN algorithm in comparison with $\bar{\boldsymbol{s}}^{\mathcal{N}}_{a}$ given by the traditional EnKF.
+It can be found that, with the FCNN-based correction term, $\bar{\boldsymbol{s}}^{\mathfrak{N}}_{a}$ can always closely follow $\bar{\boldsymbol{s}}^{\mathcal{N}}_{a}$, which indicates that the proposed EnKF-FCNN algorithm can effectively ameliorate the filter divergence issue suffered by the traditional EnKF in the scenario with a limited ensemble size.